swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 - "How can I do the same operations on many different values?"
 objectives:
 - "Explain what a for loop does."
-- "Correctly write for loops to repeat simple calculations."
+- "Correctly write for loops to repeat simple operations."
 - "Trace changes to a loop variable as the loop runs."
 - "Trace changes to other variables as they are updated by a for loop."
 keypoints: